jasonpettus/scholastica-challenge/README.md

 - This page also implements Material Design's grid for responsive layout; note that if you were to load this on a phone, the badge would automatically appear below the form, not to its right.
 Also note that the header would be fixed if the page's content was long enough to be scrollable.

-- This took me about two afternoons of coding, about three hours altogether; the rest of the time was used simply to catch back up on all these subjects by going over my old DevBootcamp material.
+- This took me two afternoons of coding, about three hours altogether; the rest of the time was used simply to catch back up on all these subjects by going over my old DevBootcamp material.
 If by chance I were to do this again, I would probably use it as an excuse to learn Angular well enough to implement all of this only through that.